Code-Institute-Submissions/MS1-Catsitting/README.md

 - I want a user-friendly responsive website so that I can create an online presence.
 - I want to provide clear and concise information so that I can advertise services and pricing.
 - I want a call for action so that I can generate leads.
-- I want to feature the company and staff profile so that I can raise brand awareness and credentials.
+- I want to feature my profile so that I can raise my company's brand awareness and credentials.
-- I want an image library so that I can raise the company's brand awareness and credentials.
-- I want to encourage users to contact us so that we can answer queries promptly and arrange meets & greets.
+- I want to encourage users to contact us so that we can answer queries promptly and arrange meet-ups.
-- I want to provide links to our social media accounts so that I grow my online community.
+- I want to provide links to our social media accounts so that I can grow my online community.

 ## **Features**

 **Responsive layout:**

-Each page will resize according to the device used for better visibility and user experience.
+The website will resize according to the device used for better visibility and user experience.

 ```
 - As a first time visitor, I want a responsive website so that I can view the website across different devices.